finagle/finch/docs/request.md

 * `io.finch.request.RequestReader` reads `Future[A]`

-Since the request readers read futures they might be chained together with regular Finagle services in a single for-comprehension.
+Since the request readers read futures they may be chained together with regular Finagle services in a single for-comprehension.
 Thus, reading the request params is an additional monad-transformation in the program's data flow.
 This is extremely useful when a service should fetch and validate the request params before doing the real job and not do the job at all if the params are not valid.
-Request reader might throw a future exception and none of further transformations will be performed.
-Reader Monad is sort of a famous abstraction that is heavily used in Finch.
+Request reader might throw a future exception and no further transformations will be performed.
+The Reader Monad is a famous abstraction that is heavily used in Finch.

 #### Overview